SabrinaPunjani/Online_Group_Chatting_Application/README.md

 connect : The client connects to the Server, if connected you can execute Server cmds shown in Server section bellow

-bye : This closes the client-to-CRDS connection, returning the user to the main command prompt.
+bye : This closes the client-to-CRDS connection, returning the user to the main command prompt.

 name <chat name> : This command sets the name that is used by the client when chatting, e.g., name Mel.
 All chat messages will be automatically prefixed with this